 A great way to do this is to eat your polyphenols in pulp form!
 Remember, polyphenols are antioxidant compounds found abundantly in natural plant food sources.
 Simply juice fruits, then throw out the juice.
 That’s where the candy (aka sugar) hides, so get rid of it.

 Take the leftover pulp, and add that to a delicious smoothie.
 You can blend it with plain goat, sheep, or coconut yogurt.
 You can even toss the mixture into your salad dressing.

 Hot Tip: Further enhance your salad dressing by mixing extra virgin olive oil or coconut oil with lemon or orange flavored cod liver oil – I love Carlson’s.
 It’s really good on cooked veggies, too.

 Your good gut bugs love nuts.
 But, not just any nut.
-Your gut bugs want Plant Paradox-friendly, polyphenol-rich nuts like –
+Your gut bugs want gut-friendly, polyphenol-rich nuts like –

 Your gut bugs are begging for the foods listed above.
 So, feed them as many of the foods listed above as you can.
 To recap, you want to fit more of these into your diet –